sathiiii/Tic-Tac-Toe-MVC-Project/README.md

 # TicTacToe Game
-This is a GUI program made according to the MVC (Model View Controller) architecture.\\
+This is a GUI program made according to the MVC (Model View Controller) architecture.</br>
 The program identifies a Game Over (either a win or a tie) in O(1) time using the concept of the 'Magic Square'.
 More details are mentioned as comments in the code.